asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 Hell yeah, and I'm already looking forward to Hacktoberfest 2021.

-It was great to see so many different people engaging with the project and seeing we reached our goal.
+It was great to see so many different people interacting with the project and seeing we reached our goal.

 [![](/img/posts/hacktoberfest-summary-2020/feedback-juergenbr.webp)](https://github.com/asyncapi/html-template/pull/98#issuecomment-709014754)